Aliases for KCNA7 Gene

 GeneCards Summary for KCNA7 Gene

 KCNA7 (Potassium Channel, Voltage Gated Shaker Related Subfamily A, Member 7) is a Protein Coding gene.
 Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity.
+GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNA10.

 UniProtKB/Swiss-Prot for KCNA7 Gene

 Mediates the voltage-dependent potassium ion permeability of excitable membranes.
 Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a potassium-selective channel through which potassium ions may pass in accordance with their electrochemical gradient (By similarity).

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.